Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 ==============
 Overview
 -----------
 With your Windows Server 2019 Hyper-V host up and running, it's now time to deploy AKS on Azure Stack HCI.
-You'll first download the necessary artifacts, then use the Windows Admin Center to deploy the AKS platform services onto your Windows Server 2019 Hyper-V host, and finally, deploy a target cluster, onto which you can test deployment of a workload.
+You'll first download the necessary artifacts, then use the Windows Admin Center to deploy the AKS on Azure Stack HCI management cluster onto your Windows Server 2019 Hyper-V host, and finally, deploy a target cluster, onto which you can test deployment of a workload.

 Contents
 -----------